jwishon/kometa/README.md

-# Riptide9's Plex-Meta-Manger Config
+# Riptide9's Plex-Meta-Manger-Config

-# My personal Plex setup
+# My personal Plex Meta Manager config and setup

+See config.yml for examples on how to use.

 TV Show Overlays